-The glossary pages provide definitions for over 2680 PA-related terms.
+The glossary pages provide definitions for over 2680 PA-related terms and abbreviations.
 If you can't find the term you are looking for, or would like any of the existing definitions to be expanded, please email me − likewise of course if you find any errors in the links etc. Use of this information is conditional upon acceptance of the Disclaimer on the PAforMusic home page.

 In the list below, the most commonly looked-up terms are in bold, lighting-specific terms are in pink, and video-specific terms are in orange.